Sauro Cavallini

 Overview

-Sauro Cavallini (La Spezia, 1927 – Fiesole, 2016) was a renowned Italian sculptor celebrated for his dynamic and fluid forms.
-His artistic journey began in Florence in the 1950s, where he experimented with various materials before establishing his studio in 1957.
-In 1960, he moved to Fiesole, where his home now houses the Sauro Cavallini Study Centre, preserving his legacy.
+Sauro Cavallini (La Spezia, 1927 – Fiesole, 2016) was a celebrated Italian sculptor known for his expressive, flowing forms that blend realism with lyrical abstraction.
+Largely self-taught, Cavallini began his artistic journey in Florence in the 1950s, experimenting with various materials before founding his first studio in 1957.
+In 1960, he moved to Fiesole, where he lived and worked for the rest of his life.
+Today, his legacy is preserved at the Sauro Cavallini Study Centre, housed in his former residence.

 Works